 Stressed Out From Studies

 There will always be some fall-outs from the education system.
 Organizational and management skills are learnt very early in school life.
 As children go up the academic ladder, some students will discover that they lack certain abilities to cope.
-There are quite a few blogs from Singapore students discussing about stress – most of them tend to point out the tremendous pressure that are associated with the competitive education system.
+There are quite a few blogs from Singapore students discussing about stress – most of them tend to point out the tremendous pressure that is associated with the competitive education system.
 Some took the effort to discuss the system’s strict, and demanding framework in great depth while the others highlighted the emotional stress that they have gone through.
 For most, they are burned out from expectations, pressure, and fatigue.

 In addition, culture, where the students come from, can also be a stress factor.

 According to one USA Today article (August 4, 2013), the difference between Asian and American education system is cultural.
 This article pointed out that Asian students study with a tremendous expectation – they study to be successful in life.
 From young, children are taught that education is the only avenue to success in life.
 Parents put their children’s academic lives a top priority, and they are willing to spend as much (including funding for oversea education).
 In Asian countries, this purposeful pursuit is also forcing families to make choices, sometimes sacrificial, to afford their education.
-In China, some families go into debts or delay their family plans to chase for the education dream.
+In China, some families go into debt or delay their family plans to chase for the education dream.
 According to Samsung Economic Research Institute in Seoul, 70% of the South Korean expenditure goes to private education.

 On the other hand, some may argue that a competitive education system may not be all that bad for Singapore students as it can produce top talents for the nation.
 However, the overall outcome can be affected if the students are put under sufficient stress on a daily basis.
-Such result-oriented approach leaves little room for students to grow and explore intellectually.
+Such a result-oriented approach leaves little room for students to grow and explore intellectually.

 Parenting In Today’s Tech Era